 Sublime Text — The UI-oriented cross-platform text editor that took over when the guy who made the previous trendiest text editor (Textmate) went AWOL for 3 or 4 years.
 I feel bad for the creator, who held the text editing world together solo for years with a genuinely impressive product and now has all these free competitors backed by large corporations, drinking his milkshake.
 Still has, IMO, the best UI out of everything here.

-I don’t use it.
+I don’t use it, although perhaps I will.

 jupyter is also effectively a text editor with built-in-preview.
 I use that sometimes.